-Forward currency contracts are primarily used by the Fund to manage against foreign currency risks on its investment in the Access Fund PPN, which is denominated in US dollars, and its investment in the EDL Euro Fund, which is denominated in Euro.
+Forward currency contracts are primarily used by the Fund to manage against foreign currency risks on its investment in the Access Fund PPN, which is denominated in US dollars, and its investment in the EDL Euro Fund and the EDL III Euro Fund, which is denominated in Euro.
 The Fund agrees to receive or deliver a fixed quantity of foreign currency for an agreed upon price on an agreed future date.
 Forward currency contracts are valued at the prevailing bid price at the end of each reporting period.
 The Fund recognises a gain or loss equal to the change in fair value at the end of each reporting period.